Why ‘Dune’ should win Best Picture at this year’s Oscars

 It’s strange that a movie with 10 nominations—second only to The Power of the Dog‘s 11—would be seen as a total underdog, but Dune is exactly that.
 The chances of director Villeneuve’s masterful adaptation nabbing top honors have been written off in the trades as negligible.

 But a Best Picture win is what it deserves.
 It would be like if Mad Max: Fury Road had won in 2016 instead of Spotlight, which six years later seems like how things should have gone.
+(Spotlight is a great film; Mad Max: Fury Road, like Dune, is a one-of-a-kind cinematic experience.)

 A Dune win would merge popular and critical acclaim into a singular commodity, rewarding ambition and vision over more typical Oscar bait.
 It would be the kind of shakeup that keeps moviegoers interested in award shows for the next decade.
 The bottom line is this: If voters can’t expand their current conception of what “Best Picture-worthy” means, it could be the hill—or dune, if you will—that the Academy’s relevance finally dies on.
 And it won’t be salvaged with a sequel.